JenBerlin/Pack-On-Track/README.md

   - create, view, update, delete shipment
   - create, view, update, delete address
   - update user's profile
-  - [check the shipment status]
-- [with registration, users get an invite to the POT Telegram Channel which they can subscribe to and join]
 - hashed password
 - password verification during sign-up